se-edu/se-book/oopDesign/inheritance/dynamicAndStaticBinding/text.md

     }
 }
 ```
-However, at runtime the `adjustSalary(int)` operation of the actual object will be called (i.e. `adjustSalary(int)` operation of `Admin` or `Academic`).
-If the actual object does not override that operation, the operation defined in the immediate superclass (in this case, `Staff` class) will be called.
+However, at runtime s can receive an object of any sub class of `Staff`.
+That means the `adjustSalary(int)` operation of the actual subclass object will be called.
+If the subclass does not override that operation, the operation defined in the superclass (in this case, `Staff` class) will be called.

 </tip-box>